Highland High School (Arizona)

 Highland High School (HHS) is a public high school located in Gilbert, Arizona, United States.
 It was built in 1992 and is part of the Gilbert Public Schools district.
-It accommodates grades 9-12, and in 2010, the school had a student body of 2,957.
+It accommodates grades 9–12, and in 2010, the school had a student body of 2,957.

 In athletics, the school is known collectively as the Highland Hawks.
 Highland is a member of the Arizona Interscholastic Association's 6A Conference and competes in Division I in all AIA sports.

+For the 2023-24 school year Highland High School received an "A" school grade from the Arizona Department of Education.

+Highland High is also an A+ School of Excellence as designated by the Arizona Education Foundation for the school years of 2020-2024.

 Campus

 Highland High School is located at 4301 E. Guadalupe Road in Gilbert, Arizona, on the south side of Guadalupe between Recker Road and Power Road.
 Its campus includes a two-story main building, and separate buildings for athletics, administration, and the performing arts.
 It has a gymnasium, three baseball diamonds, a football field, a marching band practice field, a softball field, and two soccer fields.
 The school features a student-run convenience store, the Spirit Store, which also sells Highland branded merchandise.
 An on-campus cafeteria offers school meal options as well as offerings from nationwide vendors.
-A library serves the student body from 7 am to 4 pm.
+The library was removed due to lack of funding by the school board.

 Academics

 Highland's academic offers are organized under 12 departments: Agriculture, Business, English, Family & Consumer Science, Fine & Performing Arts, Industrial Arts, Math, Modern Language, Physical Education/Education for the body, Science, Social Studies, and Special Education.

-Honors courses are offered in English literature, laboratory science, and math, for first- and second-year students.
-Upperclassmen may then elect to participate in any of 17 Advanced Placement (AP) courses taught at the school.
-Highland students who maintain at least a 3.8 GPA during the first three grading quarters are recognized as Golden Scholars at a ceremony at the end of each year.
+Highland students may elect to participate in Advance Placement (AP) courses, Career & Technical Education (CTE) courses, and Dual Enrollment courses with Maricopa Community Colleges.

+Students who maintain at least a 3.8 GPA during the first three grading quarters are recognized as Golden Scholars at a ceremony at the end of each year.
 Graduation from Highland entails a baccalaureate service and a commencement ceremony.

 In 2004, Highland was honored as a Blue Ribbon school.